-- Maximum 50 person gatherings, in alignment with the Gatherings and Events Order of the Provincial Health Officer.
-Additional information is available from the BC Centre for Disease Control for gatherings and events in community settings. - Diligent hand hygiene - Respiratory etiquette - Physical distancing among older youth and adults - Ensuring participants stay home if they are feeling ill - Where possible, limiting building access to only those areas required for the purpose of the activity

-- Spaces and equipment used by community members should be cleaned and disinfected prior to students and staff re-entering the space. - Cleaning for purposes of after school use cannot result in a reduction of cleaning for education purposes. - Schools can consider asking community members to bring their own equipment, where appropriate.
+- Must adhere to the Gatherings and Events Order of the Provincial Health Officer. - Diligent hand hygiene - Respiratory etiquette - Physical distancing among older youth and adults - Ensuring participants stay home if they are feeling ill - Where possible, limiting building access to only those areas required for the purpose of the activity - Spaces and equipment used by community members should be cleaned and disinfected prior to students and staff re-entering the space. - Cleaning for purposes of after school use cannot result in a reduction of cleaning for education purposes. - Schools can consider asking community members to bring their own equipment, where appropriate.